6 Scientifically Proven Ways To Wean Yourself Off Sugar

 When you are stressed, the hormone cortisol races through your body and releases glucose from your liver, raising blood sugar levels.
 Therefore, when you are constantly stressed, your blood sugar is perpetually high.

-In fact, the part of your brain that handles both stress and your hunger hormone leptin are both activated when you get the munchies.
-When stress reaches chronic levels, it can even slow your metabolism and intensify cravings enough to make you gain an average of 11 pounds every year!
+In fact, the part of your brain that handles both stress and your hunger hormone leptin are both activated1 when you get the munchies.
+When stress reaches chronic levels, it can even slow your metabolism and intensify cravings enough to make you gain an average of 11 pounds2 every year!
 It just goes to show that cravings and weight gain are not always a product of "getting older."

 With our busy schedules, it's easy to trade in hours of sleep for additional time to complete your ever-growing to-do list.
 But sleep is essential for your body to run optimally.
 Sleep gives your body time to refresh itself and actually makes important hormones.
-When you skimp on sleep, even just for one night, your cravings increase.
+When you skimp on sleep, even just for one night, your cravings increase3.
 Be intentional and shut off all technology—your sweet tooth will thank you.

 3. Add herbs & spices.